History of sport in Australia: 1930s

-During the 1930s, the playing of sport on Sunday was banned in most country outside South Australia.
+During the 1930s, the playing of sport on Sunday was banned in most states outside South Australia.

 During the 1930s, rugby league, which had gone professional, began to overtake rugby union in popularity in Queensland, with the league being the dominant spectator code by 1937.

 The Bodyline cricket series between Australia and England took place in 1932–1933.
-The English side were very determined to win, using physical intimidation against Australia to ensure it.
-The bowling style used by the team known body-line bowling was devised by Douglas Jardine with advice from E.R.
+The English side was determined to win, using physical intimidation against Australia to ensure it.
+The bowling style used by the team known as body-line bowling was devised by Douglas Jardine with advice from E.R.
 Foster in England ahead of the series to defeat Australian batter Donald Bradman.
 Going into the start of the series, Bill Voce told the media "If we don't beat you, we'll knock your bloody heads off."
 The style of play was such that the Australians contemplated cancelling the series after the Adelaide test.

-Following a successful Australian racing career, the race horse Phar Lap went to the United States where he died.
-There were many conspiracy theories at the time and later that suggested people in the United States poisoned the horse to prevent him from winning.

 1940s

-Australian women's sports had an advantage over many other women's sport organisations around the world in the period after World War II.
-Women's sport organisations had largely remained intact and were holding competitions during the war period.
-This structure survived in the post war period.
-Women's sport were not hurt because of food rationing, petrol rationing, population disbursement, and other issues facing post-war Europe.
+Australian women's sports had an advantage over many other women's sports organisations around the world in the period after World War II.
+Women's sports organisations had largely remained intact and were holding competitions during the war period.
+This structure survived in the post-war period.
+Women's sports were not hurt by food rationing, petrol rationing, population disbursement, or other issues facing post-war Europe.

 At noon on Boxing Day 1945, the inaugural Sydney to Hobart Yacht Race began, hosted by the Cruising Yacht Club of Australia.
-Rani won line honours from a fleet of 9 yachts in a time of 6 days, 14 hours and 22 minutes.
+Rani won line honours from a fleet of nine yachts in a time of 6 days, 14 hours and 22 minutes.

-In September 1949, Australian Canoeing is founded as the Australian Canoe Federation.
+In September 1949, Australian Canoeing was founded as the Australian Canoe Federation.

 1950s

-Australia won the Davis Cup 8 times in the 1950s: 1950, 1951, 1952, 1953, 1955, 1956, 1957 and 1959.
+Australia won the Davis Cup eight times in the 1950s: 1950, 1951, 1952, 1953, 1955, 1956, 1957 and 1959.
 It was Australia's most successful decade at the Davis Cup.

 In 1956, Melbourne hosted the Summer Olympics.
-The Melbourne Cricket Ground served as the Olympic Stadium.
-Australia finished third on the medal tally, with 35 medals, 13 gold.
+The Melbourne Cricket Ground served as the Olympic stadium.
+Australia finished third on the medal tally, with 35 medals, and 13 gold.
 Betty Cuthbert won three track gold medals, the women's 100 metres, 200 metres and 4 × 100 m relay.
 Murray Rose won three gold medals in the pool, the men's 400m freestyle, 1500m freestyle and 4 × 200 m freestyle.

 Between 1956 and 1966 the St. George Dragons set an Australian and world sporting record by winning eleven consecutive NSWRL premierships.